Olympus 8×42 Pro

 Made in: China

-Without much hype, Olympus recently came out with their new top binocular model, the “Pro”, available in 8×42 and 10×42.
+Without much hype, Olympus in 2018 came out with their new top binocular model, the “Pro”, available in 8×42 and 10×42.
 At first glance, everything about it seems “boring”, there is nothing unusual, amazing or conspicuous.
 Its price puts it in the middle of a large number of China made (upper) middle class binoculars which hit the market at a high rate these days.
-It is well finished, and everything feels just right – size, weight, haptics, etc. Optically, the Pro is a pleasant surprise: nice well defined image, a wider field of view than was the norm for Olympus’ previous roof prism binoculars, good CA correction, and very good sharpness right to the edge of the flat image, definitely better than many similarly priced binoculars.
+It is well finished, and everything feels just right – size, weight, haptics, etc. Optically, the Pro is pleasant: well defined image, a wider field of view than was the norm for Olympus’ previous roof prism binoculars, good CA correction, good central sharpness , and decent edge sharpness.

 The Pro looks a bit „pedestrian“ – everything about it looks a bit boring, you could say Olympus has been going for understatement with their new top model (reviewing the specs, the Pro features about everything that you can expect for this price category).